Published online: 7 May, TAPS 2019, 4(2), 58-60

 Dr Glen Liau (MBBS, MRCS, MBA) is an Orthopaedic surgery resident at National University Hospital System.
 He is the corresponding author for this paper.
 His other interests include technological innovations, financial analyses, and macroeconomic discussions to the tune of a good violin concerto.

 Benson is a third-year medical student from Yong Loo Lin School of Medicine, National University of Singapore.
 He has a special interest in clinical reasoning and medical innovation.
 On top of his medical training, Benson spends his time on financial analysis.

 Jolyn is a third-year business student from School of Business, National University of Singapore.
 She is passionate about the healthcare scene in Singapore where she hopes to leave an impact on people’s lives.
 Her other interests include psychology, entrepreneurship and music.

-A/Prof Wilson Wang (MBBS, FRCS, DPhil) is Head of Orthopaedic Surgery, National University Hospital and Yong Loo Lin School of Medicine, National University of Singapore.
+Associate Professor Wilson Wang (MBBS, FRCS, DPhil) is Head of Orthopaedic Surgery, National University Hospital and Yong Loo Lin School of Medicine, National University of Singapore.
 His areas of interests in research include research supervision, clinical orthopaedics, biomaterials, bone cell biology, cellular and molecular research techniques.

 We would like to thank the organising committee of Medical Grand Challenge for giving us the opportunity to take part in the event.